-What Does it Take to Be a Licensed Practical or Licensed Vocational Nurse?
+What is a Licensed Practical or Licensed Vocational Nurse?

 - Apply compresses, ice bags, or hot water bottles.

-Below is a list of the skills most Licensed Practical and Licensed Vocational Nurses say are important on the job.
+These are the skills Licensed Practical and Licensed Vocational Nurses say are the most useful in their careers:

 Service Orientation: Actively looking for ways to help people.

 Coordination: Adjusting actions in relation to others’ actions.

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.